wcswanson/DeigCrud/README.md

 * Use the database in GetMeetings
 * Stored procedures are used for all database transactions.
 * Identity uses entity frameworks core.
+* Set GetMeetings for the target displaying for meeting lists.
+* Build Deig Database file consists the scripts to build the tables and stored procedures.